Cat5TV/plugin.video.category5/README.md

 # plugin.video.category5
 Category5.TV addon Offical Development for Kodi (version 1.0.12).

-Watch all the episodes from Category 5 at your pleasure.
-(Live show streaming coming soon)
+Watch all the episodes from Category5.TV at your pleasure.

 ## Install this script